JavaScript Advance Interview Questions & Answers

 }

-What is disadvantage of using closures?
+What is the disadvantage of using closures?

 Disadvantage of using closure is memory leak. how?

-Because each version of a closure keeps a copy of that original environment, that environment isn’t removed from the call-stack until all of the closures using it have been garbage collected.
-So, for example, if you had 100 different functions referencing that original variable, and 99 of them get garbage collected, that variable still exists until the 100th function gets collected.
+Because each version of a closure keeps a copy of that original environment, that environment isn’t removed from the call stack until all of the closures using it have been garbage collected.
+So, for example, if you had 100 different functions referencing that original variable and 99 of them get garbage collected, that variable still exists until the 100th function gets collected.
 This uses up local memory and eventually can lead to memory leaks.

 read more here.. https://hackernoon.com/picklejs-closures-in-javascript-1cd35576f060